Linda Fruhvirtová

 Linda Fruhvirtová ([ˈlɪnda ˈfruɦvɪrtovaː]; born 1 May 2005) is a Czech professional tennis player.
-On 30 January 2023, she achieved career-high WTA rankings of 51 in singles and 253 in doubles.
+On 26 June 2023, she reached a career-high singles ranking of world No. 49.
+Some monthe later, she peaked at No. 187 in the WTA doubles rankings in October 2023.

-She made her WTA Tour main-draw debut at the 2020 Prague Open, where she was in receipt of a main-draw wildcard.
-She won her maiden WTA singles title at the 2022 Chennai Open.
+She made her WTA Tour main-draw debut at the 2020 Prague Open, after receiving wildcard, and won her maiden singles title at the 2022 Chennai Open.

 Early life and background

 Born on 1 May 2005 in the Czech Republic, Linda has a younger sister, Brenda (born 2007), who is also a tennis player.
 Linda and Brenda are recipients of Patrick Mouratoglou's foundation.
-Linda has been training at the Mouratoglou Academy in Southern France since 2017; she also trained at the Evert Tennis Academy in January 2021.
+Linda has been training at the Mouratoglou Tennis Academy in Southern France since 2017; she also trained at the Evert Tennis Academy in January 2021.

-Junior career
+Juniors

 At the junior level, Fruhvirtová won the singles and doubles titles of the Petits As tournament.
 Her sister Brenda won the singles title the year after, making them the first members of the same family to win the title for two consecutive years.

 Linda Fruhvirtová achieved an ITF Junior career-high ranking of world No. 2, on 13 December 2021.
-Since that time she managed to climb to the WTA ranking of world No. 151, on 1 August 2022.
+Since that time, she managed to climb to the WTA ranking of 151, on 1 August 2022.